rsusik/keydrop/README.md

 ## Testing

+_UPDATE: Tests are completed_

-We appreciate everyone who helps us in testing.
-If you are interested, please visit a link at TODO
+We appreciate everyone who helped us with testing.

-Once you complete the test, please send us the results at robert.susik@p.lodz.pl.
+The testing application is still available at [rsusik.github.io/test](https://rsusik.github.io/test) (works only on cell phone as PWA), but we no longer collect any data.